ocaml/dune/doc/migration.rst

 still prints a warning when encountering them.

-At this point, a conflict with newer versions of Dune will be added to all Opam packages that rely on the ``jbuilder`` binary or Jbuilder configuration files.
+At this point, a conflict with newer versions of Dune will be added to all opam packages that rely on the ``jbuilder`` binary or Jbuilder configuration files.

 January 2020: The ``jbuilder`` Binary Goes Away